-HTSB licensed over 1,300 new teachers and renewed approximately 500 existing licenses.
-Because of the cyclical nature of license renewal there was a significant drop in the number of license renewals from the prior year.
+HTSB licensed over 1,900 new teachers and renewed approximately 2,000 existing licenses.
+There is a cyclical nature to license renewal and this year showed an upswing in the number of renewals from the prior year.
 The online license system was expanded to include Advanced License and Added Field online applications and viewing of documentation by applicants and licensees.

 The Board continued the audit of license renewals for those teachers who are required to renew their licenses.
-Drawing upon a random selection of teachers renewing statewide, teachers submit the documentation to substantiate that they met the Teacher Performance Standards and had satisfactory teaching experience within five years prior to renewal.
+Drawing upon a random selection of individuals renewing statewide, licensees submit the documentation to substantiate that they met the Performance Standards and had satisfactory experience within five years prior to renewal.